comrade-coop/apocryph/spec/BACKLOG.md

 Another way to implement first-class IPDR images would be to develop a `containerd` [plugin](https://github.com/containerd/containerd/blob/main/docs/PLUGINS.md) which handles image downloads using our (surprisingly functional, considering the code size) [IPDR transport](../pkg/ipdr) -- or better yet, getting IPDR support merged into mainline `containerd`.
 A potential hurdle to actually doing that is that Constellation has hardcoded their [`containerd` config](https://github.com/edgelesssys/constellation/blob/main/image/base/mkosi.skeleton/usr/etc/containerd/config.toml) as part of the base layer that is later attested to.

+### Custom HTTP client implementation in web frontend

+Status: Correct as needed

+Currently, the [Libp2p Connect transport](../pkg/ipfs-ts/transport-libp2p-connect.ts) implemented in the repo ends up reimplementing a whole HTTP client, just for the sake of sending [ConnectRPC](https://github.com/connectrpc/connect-es) messages over a [libp2p connection](https://libp2p.github.io/js-libp2p/interfaces/_libp2p_interface.connection.Stream.html).
+This is not ideal, as HTTP clients are notoriously complicated to implement right, and while it's unlikely that ours is rifle with vulnerabilities, it's also unlikely that implementing one ourselves is the best way forward.

+The two main options here would be to either drop ConnectRPC completely and implement framing ourselves (and thus reimplementing ConnectRPC/GRPC while still using Protobufs for the message serialization itself) or to use an existing implementation of the HTTP client, such as node's HTTP package.
+Alternatively, if we use the Kubo/IPFS p2p feature instead of importing libp2p into the browser, we might be able to directly use ConnectRPC with the correct port numbers, at the cost of losing encryption and (currently) authenticity of the requests, unless the user is running their own Kubo node.

 ### Constellation cluster recovery not handled

 Status: Solutions outlined